Euro 2022 breaks crowd record with 15 games left

 Last updated on .From the section Women's Euro 2022

-Euro 2022 has broken the record for total attendance at a European Women's Championship - despite still being in the group stage.
+Euro 2022 has broken the record for the total attendance at a European Women's Championship - despite still being in the group stage.

 Euro 2017 in the Netherlands was attended by a total of 240,055 supporters, the record until now.